 - having an unusual response to certain smells, tastes, or sounds

-- movement problems, including balance impairments and fine and gross motor skills
+- having movement issues, including impairments in balance or fine and gross motor skills

-Most of these symptoms tend to appear in infancy or early childhood, though people may not always recognize them then.
-Other symptoms may not become obvious until a child is older, some of which we cover below.
+Most of these symptoms tend to appear in infancy or early childhood, though people may not always recognize them at the time.
+Other symptoms may not become obvious until a child is older.

-Autism is more common in boys than in girls.
-This can mean that parents, caregivers, and healthcare providers may be less likely to look for symptoms of autism in girls.
+Doctors more commonly diagnose autism in boys than in girls.
+This can mean that parents, caregivers, and healthcare professionals may be less likely to look for symptoms of autism in girls.

-Stereotypes about typical male and female behaviors can cause some people to miss some symptoms.
+Stereotypes about typical male and female behaviors may cause some people to miss symptoms.
 Many people think of girls as naturally quieter or more content to play alone than boys.
 However, speaking less and preferring to spend time alone can both be symptoms of autism.

 A common misdiagnosis of autism is a mental health issue.
 Mental health issues can also occur alongside autism.
 Anxiety, depression, and personality disorders can all share some symptoms with autism, which may cause a doctor to misdiagnose it.